Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 [Authenticate: key agreement](#authenticate-key-agreement)
 for information on signing, decrypting, and key agreement.

 The primary purpose of this command is to authenticate the client application (off-card application) to the YubiKey.
-That is, before the YubiKey is willing to perform some operations, it must know that the caller has access to the management key.
+That is, before the YubiKey is able to perform some operations, it must know that the caller has access to the management key.
 This section will refer to this action as <b>Client Authentication</b>.

 It is also possible to authenticate the YubiKey to the client application, so that the app knows it is communicating with the appropriate YubiKey.
 Maybe the app wants to be sure